mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 To edit an existing tag, do as follows:

 1. To change the tag name, click the name of the tag.
-After the name becomes editable.
+After, the name becomes editable.
 Edit the name in the text box, and then click outside the text box to save the change.
-2. To change the tag color, click the colored circle, and select a different color.
+2. To change the tag color, click the colored circle and select a different color.

 To delete an existing tag, do as follows: